lynnlangit/gcp-essentials/0_setup_and_iam/0c_cost_control/README.md

 - Online GCP service pricing calculator - https://cloud.google.com/products/calculator
 - Short article, best practices for cost control - https://www.linkedin.com/pulse/gcp-cost-management-best-practices-kevin-johnson-/

+## Some Key GCP Pricing Features

+Google offers pricing features that help its users reduce their cloud costs:
+- For Many Services (check documentation to verify which services are included).
+  -  **Sustained-use discounts** — up to 30% off for workloads that run for most of the billing month on GCP services
+  -  **Committed-use discounts** - up to 57% off if users commit to use an instance for a certain time period, with no upfront payment and with the flexibility to change instances during the commitment period
+- For Google Compute Engine instance (VMs)
+  -  **Preemptible VMs** — up to 80% off for Virtual Machines (GCE instances) that they can be shut down at any time and replace with others
+  -  **Per-second billing** — Google charges per second, which can add up to major savings when instances are frequently started and stopped.
+  -  **Customizable machine types** — this feature lets users configure their own machine configurations.
+This can translate into significant savings if you need a machine with stronger capabilities, but the high-end instances offered by other providers are not an exact fit.
+- For Google Cloud Storage buckets (file/blob storage)
+  - **NearLine or ColdLine storage tiers** -  for archived data, which are significantly cheaper than ordinary storage and offer fast access.

 ## Control Storage Costs
 - :cloud: Best practices for controlling cloud storage (bucket) costs - [link](https://cloud.google.com/blog/products/storage-data-transfer/best-practices-for-cloud-storage-cost-optimization)